vizdata-s23/project-01-visualization_warriors/data/README.md

 TERM: What presidential term it was, we created this

-long: longitude of college
+long: Longitude of college's location

-lat: latitude of college
+lat: Latitude of college's location

 Enrollment_2020: College enrollment number by state from an external data source